 Drawing Finite Automata and State Machines

-I had to draw couple of Finite Automata and Turing Machines for some university assignments.
-Usually I would have done it using Inkscape (as it is my favorite tool for creating figures for my LaTeX documents), but doing it manually is pretty tedious work.
-Inkscape diagram tool is currently sub par, so everything have to be done by hand.
-It’s OK if you need to draw one State Machine once in a while, but not suitable for larger quantities.
+I had to draw a couple of Finite Automata and Turing Machines for some university assignments.
+Usually, I would have done it using Inkscape (as it is my favorite tool for creating figures for my LaTeX documents), but doing it manually is pretty tedious work.
+Inkscape’s diagram tool is currently subpar, so everything has to be done by hand.
+It’s OK if you need to draw one State Machine once in a while, but it’s not suitable for larger quantities.
 I’ve also tried using Dia, but it also required lots of manual tweaking and tuning.

 To my surprise, Graphviz (and especially the dot utility) turned out to be the (almost) perfect tool for the job.
-It lets you describe the graph in a simple text-based way, and it handles the graph layout by himself.
-This is somewhat like LaTeX but for graphs (you concentrate on content not layout).
+It lets you describe the graph in a simple text-based way, and it handles the graph layout by itself.
+This is somewhat like LaTeX, but for graphs (you concentrate on content, not layout).

-My Finite Automata needed no manual tweaking and resulted in a very nice graphs.
-For more complicated State Machines it’s sometimes necessary to do some manual tuning.
+My Finite Automata needed no manual tweaking and resulted in very nice graphs.
+For more complicated State Machines, it’s sometimes necessary to do some manual tuning.
 The commands I found most useful to tweak the graph were:

-• Grouping nodes to be in the same level – { rank="same"; "q1"; "q2"; "q3"}.
-The other options for rank can affect how the group is positioned relative to the other nodes in the graph (source, above all, sink bellow all).
+• Grouping nodes to be on the same level – { rank="same"; "q1"; "q2"; "q3"}.
+The other options for rank can affect how the group is positioned relative to the other nodes in the graph (source, above all, sink below all).

 • Adding weight to edges – q1 -> q2 [weight="10"].
-This affects the cost of strecting the edge.
-The higher the weight the straighter the edges will be.
+This affects the cost of stretching the edge.
+The higher the weight, the straighter the edges will be.

 • Adding invisible edges – q1 -> q3 [style="invis"].
 This allowed me to control the order of the nodes in the same rank (height).

-Last but not least Graphivz can generate the graphs in variety for formats including eps, pdf and svg (which allows post-processing with inkscape).
+Last but not least, Graphviz can generate graphs in a variety of formats, including eps, pdf, and svg (which allows post-processing with Inkscape).

-s3backup – Easy backups of Folders to Amazon S3
+s3backup – Easy Backups of Folders to Amazon S3

-This is an updated version of my previous backups script – Backup Directories to Amazon S3 Script.
-The new script works much better and safer.
-Unlike the old script, the new one creates the tarballs in a temporary file under /tmp, and allows more control over the backup process.
+This is an updated version of my previous backup script – Backup Directories to Amazon S3 Script.
+The new script works much better and is safer.
+Unlike the old script, the new one creates the tarballs in a temporary file under /tmp and allows more control over the backup process.

-Continue reading s3backup – Easy backups of Folders to Amazon S3
+Continue reading s3backup – Easy Backups of Folders to Amazon S3

 Kernel Configuration for acpid Issue

-I’ve installed acpid on my system some time ago (Gentoo package: sys-power/acpid.
-However each time I tried to start it it complained:
+I’ve installed acpid on my system some time ago (Gentoo package: sys-power/acpid).
+However, each time I tried to start it, it complained:

 acpid: can't open /proc/acpi/event: No such file or directory

-Apparently acpid requires you to enable ACPI_PROC_EVENT, which in it’s labels states “Deprecated /proc/acpi/event support”.
-I really wonder why such tool only support the deprecated way to receive the ACPI events.
+Apparently, acpid requires you to enable ACPI_PROC_EVENT, which in its label states “Deprecated /proc/acpi/event support.”
+I really wonder why such a tool only supports the deprecated way of receiving ACPI events.

 LaTeX Error: Command \textquotedbl unavailable in encoding HE8

-I was testing today the SVN version of LyX 1.6.0 and 1.5.7.
+I was testing today the SVN versions of LyX 1.6.0 and 1.5.7.
 Due to a change in the way the double quotation mark (“) is handled, adding it to Hebrew text resulted in the following LaTeX error:

 Continue reading LaTeX Error: Command \textquotedbl unavailable in encoding HE8